sinai-dev/OSLDocs/API/SL_Character.md

 `ForceNonCombat` (boolean)
 * Set true to force the character to always be passive

+#### SL_CharacterAIMelee

+At the moment, the only AI you can actually use.
+A basic pre-made AI setup which is based on the Summoned Ghost NPC (though it doesn't have to be a follower obviously).

 `AIContagionRange` (float)
 * Probably won't do anything yet.
 I think it's used for AI Squads.